 After surviving the car accident that caused the death of her parents and brother, Jessica awoke to discover she has superhuman strength.
 As an adult, Jessica runs her own private investigator agency, suffering from PTSD after being under the control of the Brainwashing Kilgrave (Portrayed by David Tennant), Jessica struggles to lead a normal life.

 After the brief and abrupt end to her Superhero career relying upon a bottle of bourbon to get her through the day, Jessica comes across a case that will force her to face the demons of her past and to discover who she is.

 After the success of the first season of Daredevil, I was incredibly hyped for this show and I most certainly wasn’t let down.
 Touching upon issues I never thought I’d see in a superhero show Jessica Jones was a clever and powerful season of TV.

 Her on-screen partner David Tennant portraying the role of Kilgrave perfectly steals each scene he is in having your eyes locked on the screen and leaving you hooked on his every word.

 Following on from the events of the first season Matt Murdock finds himself facing enemies both old and new.
 Struggling with the double life he is leading Matt faces his hardest challenge yet.

 Out of all the seasons for the Marvel TV-verse, Daredevil season 2 has easily left the fans with the most divided opinion.
-For some, this was a tale of 2 halves (quite literally) with the introduction of the Punisher (portrayed by Jon Bernthal), the first half of this season was explosive and action-packed and in the 2nd half of the season focusing more on the relationship of Matt Murdock and Elektra Natchios (portrayed by Elodie Young).
+For some, this was a tale of 2 halves (quite literally) with the introduction of the Punisher (portrayed by Jon Bernthal), the first half of this season was explosive and action-packed, and the 2nd half of the season focused more on the relationship of Matt Murdock and Elektra Natchios (portrayed by Elodie Young).

 4. Luke Cage (Season 1)